 One data executive says: “Use of cloud-based services will increase.
 As our organization and cloud services mature, they will make a lot of financial sense.”

 Read the white paper Feeding the Drive Toward Automation in Trading and Investment Operations for the full results and analysis of our global trends in automation survey.

-To help you succeed in achieving your automation goals, Thomson Reuters Elektron Data Platform provides an extensive range of trusted data via the cloud.
+To help you succeed in achieving your automation goals, our Elektron Data Platform provides an extensive range of trusted data via the cloud.